micro-community/development/docs/index.markdown

 nav_order: 1
 ---

-# Micro - A development platform for cloud services
+# A development platform for cloud services

 Micro is a system for building and managing distributed systems.